minnam/localnote/README.md

 # localnote
-A simple and !!unsecure!! web-socket based wysiwyg editor for your dev workflow.
+A simple and **unsecure** web-socket based wysiwyg editor for your dev workflow.

 Handy when you need to transfer text/images between devices on the same network.